GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Facets.md

 # Facets

-Iris supports the addition of custom metadata on entities, which enables organisations to build a complete picture of their centralised configuration.
+Iris supports the addition of custom metadata on `extensible objects`.
+This metadata can record information in a way that matches the organisation's requirements, enabling a complete picture of the centralised configuration to be built.
 This metadata is recorded under one of four types: `dimension`, `attribute`, `property`, and `tag`.
-Collectively, these custom metadata are called `facets`.
+Collectively, these custom metadata objects are called `facets`.

-An unlimited number of `facets` of different types can be added to `entities`.
-These `facets` are returned when the `entity` is retrieved, so that each `entity` holds a complete record.
+An unlimited number of `facets` of different types can be created and assigned as a collection ("*`schema`*") to any extensible object class.

+When an instance of an extensible class object is created, the facet schema can record information about that object, enabling

 Flags can be set on `facet` types to determine the sensitivity and criticality levels of the data they hold.

 ## In this section

 * [Facet types](#facet-types)

+## Supported classes

+The following object `classes` are extensible and therefore support facet assignment:

+* Entity
+* Field
+* Hybrid List
+* Entitlement

+# Facet schemas

+A collection of `facets` that are assigned to a particular `class` of object is called a *`schema`*.
+Creating an object of a `class` automatically makes available the entire `facet` schema that is assigned to that `class`.
+Although the schema is the same for all objects in a class, the actual values assigned to the object instances are different.

 ## How facets relate to entities